OpenCyphal/public_regulated_data_types/README.md

 in aerospace and robotic applications via robust vehicle bus networks such as CAN, Ethernet, and similar.
 The name stands for *Uncomplicated Application-level Vehicular Communication And Networking*.

+Contributors must obey the guidelines defined in this document.
+Feedback and proposals are welcome on the [UAVCAN forum](https://forum.uavcan.org).

+## Namespaces

-Regulated data types include the standard data types and vendor-specific public definitions.
+Regulated data types include the standard data types, vendor-neutral generic definitions, and vendor-specific public definitions.

 Per the specification, standard data types are contained in the root namespace `uavcan`, whereas vendor-specific public definitions are contained in separate appropriately named root namespaces (e.g., `sirius_cyber_corp` for the Sirius Cybernetics Corporation).

+Vendor-neutral generic definitions specialized for various application domains are defined in separate root namespaces.
+The namespace `robotics` contains a collection of highly generic vendor-neutral data types that are expected to be useful in a majority of vehicular systems, both manned and unmanned.

+Vendors are encouraged to define interfaces to their products or systems using the definitions available in this repository in order to facilitate reusability and reduce the fragmentation of the ecosystem.
+This advice applies to the existing vendor-specific messages published by *other vendors*, too, because the MIT license permits their free reuse with minimal legal restrictions (tl;dr: must include copyright, cannot hold liable; *this is not a legal advice*).

 Vendors seeking to make their data types regulated (e.g., for easier integration of their COTS equipment, or if fixed port ID are desired) are advised to send a pull request to this repository.
 If a fixed regulated ID is needed, vendors are free to choose any unoccupied identifier from the ranges defined by the specification before submitting the pull request.

-Contributors must obey the guidelines defined in this document.

-Feedback and proposals are welcome on the [UAVCAN forum](https://forum.uavcan.org).

 ## Identifier ranges